 Swabi (Khyber Pakhtoonkhwa)

-Swabi is located at the distance of 105 km from Peshawar and lies between the Kabul River and the Indus River.
+Swabi is located at the distance of 105 km from Peshawar and between the Kabul River and the Indus River.
 It is accessible through Islamabad-Peshawar Motorway M1 and then following the Swabi-Jahanghira Road.
+It is bounded by Buner, Mardan, Attock, Nowshera, and Haripur districts.

-Agriculture is the main profession in Swabi, the most important cash crop Tobacco, sugarcane, wheat and maize are produced here.
+The land of Swabi district is fertile due to various streams and the Indus River tributaries.
+So agriculture is the main profession in Swabi.
+Various important cash crop such as Tobacco, sugarcane, wheat and maize are produced here.
 It is also famous for different fruits such as watermelon, peaches and apricots.

 There are number of archaeological sites in Swabi such as Hund village from where Alexander the Great crossed the Indus River, Rani Ghat - rains of famous palace of that era, etc.

-Swabi is also famous due to folk love story of Yusuf Khan and Sherbano, people visit climb Karamar Mountain in Kalu Khan town to visit their tomb.
+Swabi is also famous due to Pashtun folk love story of Yusuf Khan and Sherbano.
+People visit and climb Karamar Mountain in Kalu Khan town to visit their grave.